xtensor-stack/xtensor/docs/source/developer/xtensor_internals.rst

 This section provides information about `xtensor`'s internals and its architecture.
-It is intended for developers who want to contribute to `xtensor` or simply understand how it works under the hood. `xtensor` makes heavy use of CRTP, template programming, universal references and perfect forwarding.
+It is intended for developers who want to contribute to `xtensor` or simply understand how it works under the hood. `xtensor` makes heavy use of the CRTP pattern, template meta-programming, universal references and perfect forwarding.
 One should be familiar with these notions before going any further.

 .. toctree::